 Retired seniors with mortgage debt face a difficult situation.
 Monthly mortgage payments contribute to high monthly living costs which can put limitations on the lifestyles of seniors who are living on a fixed income.
-A reverse mortgage is one of the very few financial tools that allows senior homeowners to access a portion of their home equity to pay off their existing mortgage and eliminate their monthly mortgage payment for as long as they live in the home and continue to meet the loan obligations.1

 If you are looking for a way to pay off your existing mortgage to free up cash, you may be eligible to get a reverse mortgage loan to leverage your home’s equity and pay off your existing mortgage.2 Reverse mortgages, unlike forward mortgages, do not require monthly mortgage payments for as long as you live in the home as your primary residence, maintain it in accordance with HUD guidelines, and pay your property taxes and homeowner’s insurance.1

 By using a reverse mortgage to pay off your existing mortgage, you can eliminate a portion of your monthly expenses and have peace of mind knowing that you will not miss payments if an unexpected expense arises.
 You are also free to use the extra cash that would otherwise go towards your mortgage payment however you choose.

 Borrowers with substantial equity in their home may be eligible to receive additional funds after paying off their mortgage.
 These funds can be paid out in three different ways:

 1) A line of credit that will grow over time3 and can be accessed anytime extra funds are needed

 2) A lump sum4 payment to be used to pay down other debts5 or renovate your house

 3) Monthly payments to help further increase your monthly cash flow, or a combination of these payment methods can also be set up to help you meet your financial goals.